Scale-Deep Lifecycle Manager

 Smart retrieval engine

 Tiger Bridge supports partial retrieval.
 This means that if a user (or the application) tries to access a particular portion of a file that is being retrieved, Tiger Bridge will seek that information first.
 This greatly enhances the user experience when trying to access large files.
 For instance, a video editor won't need to wait for the entire file to be retrieved when trying to "scrub" a file that is on the cloud.
+Tiger Bridge is also smart.
+This means that if a user simply tries to browse a folder, all files won't be retrieved just to display thumbnails.
+Finally, when retrieving from a linear storage such as LTO-tape, a smart bulk retrieval engine optimizes the order in which files will be retrieved in order to minimize seek times.

 Powerful policies: Replicate, Tier, Overflow and Sync